Azure/Microsoft-Defender-for-Cloud/Remediation scripts/Access to management ports on your Virtual Machines should be restricted/README.md

 # Access to management ports on your Virtual Machines should be restricted

-These resoruces can be used to remediate the Access to management ports on your Virtual Machines should be restricted finding in Azure Security Center
+These resources can be used to remediate the Access to management ports on your Virtual Machines should be restricted finding in Azure Security Center

 # Contributing